Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 Medications for Constipation

-• Fibre supplements, such as psyllium (Metamucil) or methylcellulose (Citrucel), can help increase the moisture in your stool, making it easier to pass.
+• Fibre supplements, such aspsyllium (Metamucil) or methylcellulose (Citrucel), can help increase the water content in your stool, making it easier to pass.

 • Stool softeners: These medications, such as docusate (Colace), increase the water content in your stool, making its consistency softer and easier to pass.

-• Osmotic laxatives: Osmotic laxatives such as milk of magnesia draw water into the colon, softening the stool and increasing bowel frequency.
-These laxatives contain substances that are not absorbed by the body and remain in the colon, where they help to increase the amount of water in the stool.
+• Osmotic laxatives: Osmotic laxatives, such as milk of magnesia, draw water into the colon, softening the stool and increasing bowel frequency.
+These laxatives contain substances that are not absorbed by the body and remain in the colon, where they help to increase the water content of the stool.

 • Saline laxatives: These are a type of laxative that works by drawing water into the colon, which softens the stool and promotes bowel movements.